 Check Your Watering Schedule

-If you’re watering your plant too much or too little, it can cause the leaves to fall off.
+If you water your plant too much or too little, the leaves can fall off.

-Overwatering can cause the roots to rot, leading to the leaves falling off.
-Check the soil if you think you’re overwatering your plant before watering it.
+Overwatering can cause the roots to rot, leading to leaf falloff.
+If you think you’re overwatering your plant, check the soil before watering it.
 The top inch of soil should be dry before you water the plant again.

 Underwatering can also cause leaves to fall off.
 If the leaves are dry and crispy, it’s a sign that the plant isn’t getting enough water.
 Try giving your plant a good drink of water and see if that helps.